RobotDegilim/ME461_LABS/README.md

    	ros2 launch spawn_service spawn_target.launch.py

  This will spawn targets at random locations within the environment.
-Moreover, you can go to the spawn_target.yaml file to change the target object and number of targets you wish to spawn.
+Moreover, you can go to the spawn_target.yaml file to change the target object type and the number of targets you wish to spawn.
+The yaml file is placed at the same location where spawn.yaml is placed: src/spawn_service/params/spawn.yaml

 ### Note that currently following target types are available:
 	Donut